ioda-net/geo-infra/docs/user/deploy.rst

 #.
 Generate them for the concerned portals: ``manuel vhost prod PORTAL1 PORTAL2 …``
 #.
 Deploy them to the server: ``manuel deploy-vhost``

+API
+---

+If the API need to be updated on production, ask your system administrator to do it.
+You can send the link `the relevant section of the documentation <../sysadmin/server-setup.html#api>`__.